alena7722/python-training/README.md

-# Repository for Pyton Training
+# Repository for Python Training